-- A. All designated Green Spaces (as shown in Figure 5 and Table 2) should be protected and enhanced.
-Development which results in the encroachment, loss or deterioration of any other existing designated green space and/or its biodiversity value will not be supported unless it can be demonstrated that this would result in public benefits which would outweigh any adverse impacts.
-Replacement green space and infrastructure should be provided, ideally in the vicinity of the site, as a priority, or elsewhere in the Lee Forum area to address deficiencies and ensure that there would be no net loss of green space across the Lee Forum area. - B. Proposals that achieve improvements in terms of the following criteria will be supported: - 1.
+- A. Proposals that achieve improvements in terms of the following criteria will be supported: - 1.
 A net gain in biodiverse green space. - 2.
 Improvements to the landscape setting with no net loss of permeable ground. - 3.
-Improved access to existing or new green spaces. - C. Developments of 10 residential units or 150 sq metres of retail or employment space or more should draw up a landscape scheme to demonstrate how improvements are to be achieved. - D. Development adjacent to green space should provide active frontages onto the space to provide natural surveillance.
+Improved access to existing or new green spaces. - B. Major developments should draw up a landscape scheme to demonstrate how improvements are to be achieved. - C. Development adjacent to green space should provide active frontages onto the space to provide natural surveillance.